rdpopov/nvim/README.md

 ## Main goal
 I want an editor that I understand, it's intuitive to use(yes, vim is intuitive), and I can script on my own.
-That way I'm not bound by what exists and what doesnt as a plugin, and can make my own functionality(given some amount of time).
+That way I'm not bound by what exists and what doesn't as a plugin, and can make my own functionality(given some amount of time).

 ## Main features